2nd Kent Artillery Volunteers: Home defence

 The regiment reformed at Rhos-on-Sea in North Wales and then moved to Llanfairfechan, where it undertook coast defence duty with 200 rifles and some Mark I 18-pounders; later six 4.5-inch howitzers arrived.
 As an experienced unit, the regiment provided a cadre to 130th (Lowland) Fd Rgt to impart that experience.
 By the end of the year the regiment had moved to Wrexham where a third battery ('Middle Battery') was formed 9 December 1940 from one Troop from each of the existing batteries, together with 60 raw recruits from Liverpool.
 This battery was designated 503 Bty on 27 January 1941.while it was stationed at Overton.
 The regiment was once again attached (with its Signal Section of the Royal Corps of Signals) to III Corps as part of Western Command.

-Early in 1941 the regiment moved to Pembrokeshire, with RHQ at Tenby, and trained at Sennybridge with infantry formations, before moving to Pontypridd.
-By November 1941 the regiment finally had a full complement of 24 18/25-pounders and in December it moved to Eastern England for coastal defence under Eastern Command with one battery overlooking Southend Pier.
-On 17 February 1942 the regiment gained its '4th London' subtitle.
+Early in 1941, the regiment moved to Pembrokeshire, with RHQ at Tenby, and trained at Sennybridge with infantry formations, before moving to Pontypridd.
+By November 1941, the regiment finally had a full complement of 24 18/25-pounders and in December it moved to Eastern England for coastal defence under Eastern Command with one battery overlooking Southend Pier.
+On 17 February 1942, the regiment gained its '4th London' subtitle.
 That month it moved to Felixstowe where it received modern 25-pounders and then in June it came under War Office control preparatory to embarking for overseas service.

 India

-During the voyage the ship carrying the regiment's guns and equipment was sunk by enemy action off the coast of Africa.
-The regiment therefore had to be re-equipped again when it arrived in India.
-It landed at Bombay on 17 October 1942 and moved to Havelian where it joined 7th Indian Infantry Division, training for operations in Egypt.
+During the voyage, the ship carrying the regiment's guns and equipment was sunk by enemy action off the coast of Africa.
+The regiment therefore had to be re-equipped when it arrived in India.
+It landed at Bombay on 17 October 1942 and moved to Havelian, where it joined 7th Indian Infantry Division, training for operations in Egypt.
 A month later the division moved to Nowshera.
-Early in the new year it moved to Jubbulpore and in May 1943 to Ranchi, the base for operations in Burma.
+Early in the new year, it moved to Jubbulpore and in May 1943 to Ranchi, the base for operations in Burma.

-In July 1943 the regiment was converted into a Jungle Field Regiment, 362 Bty equipped with 16 x 3-inch mortars and each of the other two batteries with 8 x 3.7-inch howitzers.
+In July 1943, the regiment was converted into a Jungle Field Regiment, 362 Bty equipped with 16 x 3-inch mortars and each of the other two batteries with 8 x 3.7-inch howitzers.
 The whole regiment was towed by or carried in Jeeps.
-In August it was moved via Madras to the Arakan coastal area in Burma.
+In August, it was moved via Madras to the Arakan coastal area in Burma.